 James joined Watsi on September 28th, 2015.
 Two years ago, James became the 3243rd member to automatically support a new Watsi patient every month.
-Since then, 2,345 more people have become monthly donors!
-James' most recent donation traveled 8,500 miles to support Mercy, a baby from Kenya, to fund a burn repair surgery.
+Since then, 2,808 more people have become monthly donors!
+James' most recent donation traveled 8,800 miles to support Kong, a tour guide from Cambodia, to fund bilateral ear surgery.

 James has funded healthcare for 54 patients in 8 countries.